cakephp/docs/en/appendices/3-4-migration-guide.rst

   unauthenticated user is redirected to the login page.
 Previously, this redirect was stored in the session.
 Using the query string allows for better multi-browser experience.
+* Database Schema reflection now treats unknown column types as ``string`` and not ``text``.
+A visible impact of this is that FormHelper will generate text inputs instead of textarea elements for unknown column types.

 Collection
 ==========